Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

 The logic of target tracking is to recognized color and read the target position, and then control robot arm to move with the target.
 This process includes color recognition and tracking.

 The first part is color recognition.
 Perform Gaussian filter first to reduce noises of image.
 Convert the object color through Lab color space.
-You can refer to the content in folder [OpenCV Basic Lesson]()” to learn about Lab color space
+You can refer to the content in folder "[**OpenCV Basic Lesson**]()" to learn about Lab color space

 Recognize the color of the object in circle through color threshold.
 Then perform masking on image.
 Mask is to hide the whole or part of the processing image with the designated image, figure or object.